akeneo/pim-api-docs/content/events-api/limits-and-scalability.md

 ### Request timeout

-By default each event API request have a timeout of `0.5` seconds, to change this behavior update the value of the parameter `webhook_timeout` in `config/services/pim_parameters.yml` file
+By default, each event API request has a timeout of `0.5` seconds.
+To change this behavior update the value of the parameter `webhook_timeout` in the `config/services/pim_parameters.yml` file.

 ### Pubsub message retention duration